NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 You can check if the instances are running on the [AWS Console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:tag:Name=cantareira-dev-mesos-on-demand-;sort=instanceId) and check the status of your jobs [here](https://cantareira-dev-aurora-scheduler.nubank.com.br:8080/scheduler/jobs).
 Now wait, it will take quite a while for the data to compute.
 If you're part of data infra, you should move on to [the service exercise](./service-exercise.md) and use the avro files you computed from Databricks as your input.
 You can come back later once your Itaipu run is done.

-If your proccess fails, you can run the same command again adding your `transaction_id`.
+If your process fails, you can run the same command again adding your `transaction_id`.
 The process will start again from where it stopped.

 **Tip**: Actually, save the transaction ID somewhere or keep it accessible.
 You'll need it on the next steps.